 If you have the Platinum Delta Amex then you can save 20% in the form of a statement credit for eligible pre-purchased meals, and in-flight purchases of food, alcoholic beverages, and audio headsets, on Delta flights.
 Allow 8-12 weeks for the statement credit to post.

 Delta Sky Clubs are among the best airline lounges in the United States.
 If you have the Platinum Delta Amex then you can buy Sky Club access for $39 per person per visit.
 With a long layover that could represent a good value.

 TSA PreCheck Or Global Entry Credit

-The Platinum Delta Amex offers a Global Entry or TSA PreCheck credit once every four years.
+The Platinum Delta Amex offers a Global Entry or TSA PreCheck credit (This benefit applies once every 4.5 years for the application fee for TSA PreCheck® and every 4 years for Global Entry).
 This can save you time both at security and immigration, and is something I highly recommend signing up for if eligible.

 Delta Pay With Miles

 Delta has a Pay With Miles feature, where if you have a Delta co-branded credit card you can redeem miles for one cent each toward a Delta flight purchase (in increments of 5,000 miles per $50).
 That’s not the best deal in the world, though this is a feature that’s exclusively available to those with an eligible card.

 Some people find this to be useful since they can redeem their miles toward flights, and then they still earn elite miles for taking those flights.